-WWL Year Christians killed Churches or Christian buildings attacked or closed Christians raped and/or sexually assaulted Christians physically or mentally abused
+WWL Year Christians killed Christians abducted Christians forced to marry Christians internally displaced

-2022 100 100 100 1000
+2023 100 100 100 1000

-2021 100 10 10 1000
+2022 100 10 10 1000

-This table includes only a few categories of faith-based violence during the reporting period - see here for full results.
+This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the Full Country Dossier.
 Since many incidents go unreported, the numbers must be understood as minimum figures.
 In cases where it has been impossible to count exactly, a symbolic round figure (10, 100 or 1000) is given which in reality could be significantly higher.